oppia/oppia/CONTRIBUTING.md

 ### Notes

-Since linting has been added, author tags are omitted in all files.
-Author tags also tend to be inaccurate or become stale when the author is no longer a regular contributor.
+We do not use author tags in files, since they tend to be inaccurate or become stale when the author is no longer a regular contributor.
+However, you can still find the author of a particular change in a file by running the command:

 You can find the author of a particular change in a file as follows: